quim-motger/requirements-similarity/README.md

 The Requirements Similarity system is a Java-based web service deployed as a REST API that allows software engineers to test and evaluate similarity algorithms between requirement items in a software engineering (SE) project.

-The main purpose of this tool is **to integrate in a decoupled, isolated tool the management of requirements data** in large SE projects **and the evaluation and detection of duplicated requirements**, using natural language and metadata features.
+The main purpose of this tool is **to integrate into a decoupled, isolated tool the management of requirements data** in large SE projects **and the evaluation and detection of duplicated requirements**, using natural language and metadata features.

 Version 1.0.0 includes the evaluation of two different algorithms:

 1. An adaptation of a duplicate detection algorithm based on the BM25F information retrieval algorithm, inspired by [1]

-2. An adaptation of a feature extraction with supervised classification using Support Vector Machine classifiers, inspired by [2]
+2. An adaptation of a feature extraction process with supervised classification using Support Vector Machine classifiers, inspired by [2]

 The system designed is based on a microservice architecture inside the OpenReq project [3], whose goal is *"to build an intelligent decision system for community-driven requirements engineering"*.